louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ## Flexicast Flow Announcement

 A Flexicast QUIC source announces a flexicast flow using the FC_ANNOUNCE frame (see {{fc-announce-frame}}).
 Flexicast QUIC replaces the concept of Connection ID with the Flexicast Flow ID.
-Concretelly, these two terms refer to the same concept.
-Since a flexicast flow is unidirectional, refering to this value as a "Connection" ID would be ambiguous.
 Similarly to the Connection ID from {{MULTIPATH-QUIC}}, the Flexicast Flow ID uniquely identifies a flexicast flow.
 The Flexicast Flow ID MUST NOT be empty, as of {{MULTIPATH-QUIC}} specification.
 Using a Flexicast Flow ID, a flexicast flow can change the addressing at lower protocol layers (UDP, IP) without causing packets to be delivered to the wrong endpoint.
+In {{QUIC-TRANSPORT}} and {{MULTIPATH-QUIC}}, endhosts chose their source Connection IDs and advertise their peers through NEW_CONNECTION_ID frames.
+In Flexicast QUIC, the source decides the Flexicast Flow ID identifying a flexicast flow and forwards this value to receivers.

 Through the FC_ANNOUNCE frame, the source advertises the Flexicast FLow ID of the flexicast flow to listen to.
 As the Flexicast Flow ID will serve as a "destination Connection ID" for the flexicast flow, receivers willing to join the flexicast flow MUST add this Flexicast Flow ID as a new "source Connection ID".